-- By sharing sample invitations for events.
+- Create sample invitations for events.

 We also offer:

-- Continuing support,
+- Continuing support

 - Opportunities to hear from other groups what has worked in their programs

-Through our publishing arm, JCM Media, we continue to develop and share new curriculum options and other tools for this ministry.
+We continue to develop and share new curriculum options and other tools for this ministry.